Telling Your Customer’s StoryWilliam Gadea 03.28.2017

 - Does your customer hero need to be a person?
 Not necessarily.
 In this video for GlobalEnglish, we personified corporations as buildings, and had one offer the other advice about a solution for his problem.

 Is story-telling just for videos or commercials?
 Emphatically, no. Every asset in your marketing mix can help tell your customer’s story.
-So start weaving some tales!
+So start weaving some tales, and check out our explainer video studio!

 Latest posts by William Gadea (see all)